283375/lrcparser_python/README.md

 # [WIP]lrcparser

-A simple parser to parse lrc files.
+A simple lyric file parser.

 ## Why this parser?